Reading time: 4 minutes

-Could writing a will be the best Christmas present you give this year?
+Could writing a will be the best present you give this Christmas?

 For instance, some Britons might believe that you need a minimum number of assets to write a will.
 However, this is not the case, as there is no minimum wealth bracket when it comes to creating a will.
 Every individual can and should assess the entirety of their estate, regardless of its size.